 Timed turns and compass turns are practiced using full-panel and partial-panel procedures to develop the learner’s ability to make accurate turns to headings without the use of the directional gyro.

-The attitude indicator, if available, is used to establish the approximate bank angle when beginning a turn.
+The attitude indicator, if available, is used to establish the approximate bank angle at the start of a turn.
 Once the turn is established, the turn coordinator becomes the primary instrument for bank control, the altimeter for pitch control, and the airspeed indicator for power control.

 Considerations: